-1. Enter the interface of configuring the remote connection:

-Configuration > System > Maintenance > System Service

-- 2. Check the checkbox to enable supplement light function if the device supports the function. - 3.
+- 1. Enter the interface of configuring the remote connection: - Configuration > System > Maintenance > System Service - 2.
+Check the checkbox to enable supplement light function if the device supports the function. - 3.
 Input a number in text field as the upper limit of the remote connection number.
-E.g. when you specify the remote connection number as 10, then the 11th remote connection cannot be established.
+E.g. when you specify the remote connection number as 10, then the 11th remote connection cannot be established. - 4.
+Check or uncheck Enable Sub Stream to enable/disable the sub-stream. - 5.
+Click to save the settings.